FTXInfotech/laravel-adminpanel/README.md

 If you come across any issues please report them [here](https://github.com/viralsolani/laravel-adminpanel/issues).

 ## Contributing
 Feel free to create any pull requests for the project.
-For proposing any new changes or features you want to add to the project, you can send us an email at viral.solani@gmail.com or basapativipulkumar@gmail.com.
+For proposing any new changes or features you want to add to the project, you can send us an email at following addresses.

+    (1) Viral Solani - viral.solani@gmail.com
+    (2) Vipulkumar Basapati - basapativipulkumar@gmail.com
+    (3) Vallabh Kansagara - vrkansagara@gmail.com

 ## License